zooolay/cvstemguide/README.md

 ## About the Creator

-CV STEM Guide was built by a high school student from Modesto, California.
+CV STEM Guide was built by a high school student from Patterson, California.
 Growing up in the Central Valley and seeing firsthand how few STEM resources were visible or accessible to local students, the goal was simple: build the resource that should have already existed.

 If this site helped you find a program or scholarship, consider sharing it with a classmate, a school counselor, or a local library.
 The more students who know it exists, the more useful it becomes.